Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 In Kentucky, Democrat Andy Beshear, the son of former Gov. Steve Beshear, claimed victory Tuesday night and narrowly leads incumbent Gov. Matt Bevin by about 5,000 votes.
 Bevin has not yet conceded the race.

-In Virginia, Democrats took over both chambers of the state legislature and now have full control of the state's political apparatus, a sweeping change from a decade ago when Virginia considered the nation's bellwether.
+In Virginia, Democrats took over both chambers of the state legislature and now have full control of the state's political apparatus, a sweeping change from a decade ago when Virginia was considered the nation's bellwether.

-Republicans kept hold of the governorship in Mississippi, but the margin — 5 percentage points — was far-smaller than Trump's 18 points in 2016.
+Republicans kept hold of the governorship in Mississippi, but the margin — 5 percentage points — was far smaller than Trump's 18 points in 2016.

 Here are seven lessons from Tuesday night's results: